kubic-project/community/README.md

 # Kubic

-This repository servers as documentation and a catch-all bug tracker for the open source version of CaaS Platform - Kubic.
+This repository servers as documentation for the open source version of SUSE CaaS Platform - Kubic.
 You can read a short introduction to Kubic on [SUSE's blog](https://www.suse.com/communities/blog/introducing-kubic-project-new-open-source-project/).

-The latest ISO can be downloaded from [SUSE's website](http://download.opensuse.org/tumbleweed/iso/).
+The latest ISO can be downloaded from [openSUSE's website](http://download.opensuse.org/tumbleweed/iso/).

-Since Kubic is an ongoing community effort, the [CaaS Platform documentation](https://www.suse.com/betaprogram/caasp-beta/doc-quickstart/) can be used for now.
+Since Kubic is an ongoing community effort, the [SUSE CaaS Platform documentation](https://www.suse.com/betaprogram/caasp-beta/doc-quickstart/) can be used for now.